luxe/unilang/README.md

 ## The structure of language
 Many programming languages represent their syntatic structure as an abstract syntax tree.
-Other languages like lisp and its derivations structure syntax with nested lists.
+Other languages like lisp and its derivations structure choose nested lists.
 The structure of unilang is a composed set of algebraic data types.
 Generic data structures such as trees and lists have proven insufficient for semantic analysis.